tailscale/github-action/README.md

 oauth-client-id and oauth-secret are an [OAuth client][kb-oauth-clients] for the tailnet to be accessed.
-We recommend storing these as [GitHub Encrypted Secrets.](https://docs.github.com/en/actions/security-guides/encrypted-secrets) OAuth clients used for this purpose must have the [`auth_keys` scope.][kb-trust-credentials-scopes]
+We recommend storing these as [GitHub Encrypted Secrets.](https://docs.github.com/en/actions/security-guides/encrypted-secrets) OAuth clients used for this purpose must have the writable [`auth_keys` scope.][kb-trust-credentials-scopes]

 tags is a comma-separated list of one or more [Tags][kb-tags]